ignasiialemany/perfusion_cDTI/README.md

 # Perfusion Simulation

-A Python-based implementation for simulating perfusion phenomena in tissues using Monte Carlo methods.
+A Python-based implementation for simulating perfusion phenomena in tissues using particle methods.
 This simulation tracks particle movement through capillary networks to model perfusion processes.

 ## Overview